Korean Kimchi Scallion Pancakes! Packed with kimchi and scallions, these pancakes are delicious and easy to make!

 I hope you give these Korean pancakes a try!
 They make great finger foods, appetizers, a side dish or even as a snack!

-- 2 bunches scallions, green part only chopped into 2-3 inch pieces
+- 3 to 4 scallions green part only, chopped or cut into 2 inch pieces

 Disclosure: This is a paid, sponsored post written in partnership with KitchenAid USA.
 All opinions expressed here are 100% my own.
 Thank you for supporting me in partnering with the brands that I use and love.